Y0Coss/docs-fork/pages/public_cloud/quantum_computing/users-roles/guide.en-gb.md

 ![image](images/04_users_roles.png){.thumbnail}

-This generates a password for authenticating to existing Quantum notebooks and the `ovhai` CLI.
+This generates a password for authenticating to existing Quantum Notebooks and the `ovhai` CLI.

 > [!primary]
 > If you lose a user's password, you can regenerate it by clicking the `...`{.action} button next to the user and selecting `Generate a password`{.action}.
 Access to a notebook can be revoked by deleting the user or removing their **Quantum Operator / Reader** role.

 **2. Edit an existing user's roles**

-Click the `...`{.action} button next to the user and select `Edit roles` to modify their existing roles.
+Click the `...`{.action} button next to the user and select `Edit roles`{.action} to modify their existing roles.

 ## Going further